buck-co/buck-basics/README.md

 * SpriteVariable
 * MaterialVariable

-All variables can be created by right clicking in the Project> Create > BUCK > Variables.
+All variables can be created by right clicking in the `Project> Create > BUCK > Variables`.
 Once created a Default Value can be assigned.
 This is the value the variable will begin with each time you enter the play mode.

 You can reference a Variable in a script with:
 ```cs